ooddle

 Skipping the Underlying Work

 Confidence comes from evidence.
 Doing hard things and surviving them.
 Keeping promises to yourself.
-Building skill.
+Building skill across years.
 Affirmations bypass that process.
 They try to install the output without the input.
+The brain is not fooled.
+It knows the difference between a story you tell yourself and a story your actions have written.

 Magical Thinking